Conditions & Concerns / Hyperpigmentation

 PubMed

-Why it matters: This research may help us understand how to treat a rare and potentially painful skin reaction that can occur in some cancer patients.
+Why it matters: This study may help us better understand how to treat under-eye dark spots, a common cosmetic concern.

 PubMed